People of Peace in Places of War: An MAI Writing Contest for Christian writers

 I don’t write fiction, but I like this theme!
 Can I write something else?

 The theme of the first edition of our new magazine is the same as that of the writing contest, “People of Peace in Places of War.”
-We would welcome submissions of other genres such as poetry, art or devotionals for consideration (please submit these to [email protected]).
+We would welcome submissions of other genres such as a testimony, prayer or devotional for consideration (please submit these to [email protected]).
 Please note however that the writing contest prize relates specifically to the selected fictional short story for this edition.